krdesigns-com/krdesigns-com.github.io/_posts/2020-07-28-Boot-raspbian-ubuntu-20.04-official-from-SSD-without-microsd.md

 You will need to make the kernel boot script. `nano /etc/apt/apt.conf.d/999_decompress_rpi_kernel` and again you will need to `chmod +x /etc/apt/apt.conf.d/999_decompress_rpi_kernel`

 ```
 # content 999_decompress_rpi_kernel
 DPkg::Post-Invoke {"/bin/bash /boot/firmware/auto_decompress_kernel"; };
 ```

-Now you should be able to boot from your SSD Drive without the need of your microSD anymore.
-Oh ya, make sure you run the `auto_decompress_kernel` once and you are now set.
+Its DONE, you should now be able to boot from your SSD Drive without the need of your microSD anymore.
+Oh be sure you run `auto_decompress_kernel` once and you are set.

 # Bonus trick for adding an Optimized UBUNTU-MATE windows for those who would like to used it as a Desktop